SmithWillSuffice/ohanga-pai/content/questions/12_pension_funds.md

 They were ignorant, and still are to this day, because on a floating exchange rate there is no NAIRU, it is a fictional concept.
-But those who believe in it run our government, and their believe tells them unemployment is a "necessary" cost we have to pay to keep prices stable.
-These people are completely mad.
+But those who believe in it run our government, and their belief tells them unemployment is a "necessary" cost we have to pay to keep prices stable.
+These people are completely${}^\ast$ mad.
 But they run our government.

+${}^\ast$ OK, not *completely* mad, but on this one issue they are completely insane.

 ## The NAIRU Myth